canopy-js/canopy-js/README.md

 ### Building your project

 In order to produce our website, we need to convert our `expl` files in the `topics` directory into `html` and `JSON` for the browser.
-Run `canopy build` to build JSON files from your `expl` files in the project-level `build` directory.
+Run `canopy build` to build static site files from your `expl` files in the project-level `build/static` directory.

 Build has a few options:

 - Subpath hosting: `canopy build --project-path-prefix subdirectory` (eg `example.com/subpath/Project`).
 - Hash URLs: `canopy build --hash-urls` (eg `example.com/#/Topic`) for static hosting.
-- Single-file: `canopy build --file [output]` to also emit a standalone HTML (default `build/<DefaultTopic>.html`) with embedded JSON/JS for offline `file://...#/Topic` usage; implies `--hash-urls`.
+- Single-file: `canopy build --file [output]` to also emit a standalone HTML (default `build/file/<DefaultTopic>.html`) with embedded JSON/JS for offline `file://...#/Topic` usage; implies `--hash-urls`.

-If you create an `assets` directory in your project folder, the build script will copy it to an `_assets` directory in your build directory, allowing your `expl` files to make references to assets like `_assets/img.png`.
+If you create an `assets` directory in your project folder, the build script will copy it to an `_assets` directory in your static build directory, allowing your `expl` files to make references to assets like `_assets/img.png`.
 A `favicon.ico` file in your `assets` directory will cause your project's automatically generated `index.html` file to include it.
 (The leading underscore is necessary to avoid collision with topics named `assets`.)
 If you create an `assets/custom.css` file it will get included in the index.html page.
 Create a `head.html` file for content you want loaded in the page's head, `assets/nav.html` for content that goes above the Canopy.js interface, and `assets/footer.html` for things to be put under the UI in the body.

 If you want to make a custom page, you can use the `canopy build --manual-html` and `--keep-build-directory` options to write your own `index.html` and and incorporate Canopy into it.
 Canopy.js is expecting a DOM element with the id '\_canopy', and that element should have data attributes called `data-default-topic`, and optionally `data-project-path-prefix`, and `data-hash-urls` for the options described above.
 In addition, your `index.html` page should have a `script` tag that requires the `canopy.js` asset that you can find in the `dist` directory of the `npm` install, or on the `dist` directory of the `build` branch of this repository.

+If your manual `index.html` includes an initial loading indicator, Canopy treats a direct child of `#_canopy` with the class `canopy-boot-loading-graphic` as the bootloader.
+See the [manual HTML bootloader reference](readme/manual-html-bootloader.md) for the expected HTML, CSS, and removal lifecycle.

 ### Watching your topic files